AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

 ### Question: What's the Difference Between a Containing Block and a Parent?

-Above, you may have noticed that I used the term *containing block* instead of parent.
+Above, you may have noticed that I used the term *containing block* instead of *parent*.
 Most tutorials will use the term parent, but this is slightly inaccurate in the context of percentage padding.

 An element's **containing block** is its nearest block-level parent.
 This could be any block element—like a `<div>`, a paragraph, a heading, a `<section>`, and so on—or even an inline element like a `<span>` that has `display: block`.
 An element's parent need not *always* define a containing block.
 This could happen if the parent is an inline element, or if it's a block-level element that's set to `display: inline`.

-The distinction is important; the W3 specs explicitly use the term *containing block* instead of *parent* when referring to percentage padding and how it works.
-So I've decided to follow that convention for absolute clarity.
+The distinction is important; the W3 specs explicitly use the term *containing block* instead of *parent* when discussing percentage padding.
+So I've decided to follow that convention for accuracy and consistency.

 ### Example 1: YouTube Videos